nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Parser Model Component](images/diagrams/Sequence_Parser_Off.png)

-`prepareOffCommand(argument)` is called.
+When the user enters the ‘on’ command, the `prepareOffCommand(argument)` is called.
 The name can be an Appliance or a Location.
-A new OffCommand is created: OffCommand(name).
+A new OffCommand is created: OffCommand(name) and returned.

 #### Sequence Diagram for `list`